 Tube feeders excel at keeping seeds protected and dry, and the Brome Squirrel Buster is no exception.
 Its feeding ports are tucked beneath the outer metal sleeve, protecting seeds from rainstorms.
 That's important because they can quickly grow dangerous bacteria and fungus when wet.
 As its name suggests, the feeder is also meant to deflect squirrel attacks.
 The plastic seed holder is suspended inside the outer metal sleeve, which is held in place by an adjustable spring.
 If a squirrel jumps on the feeder, its weight stretches the spring, pulling the outer sleeve over the seed ports.
 It's slick and seemed to work well.
 Most importantly, the birds approve.
 Between its convenient perches with a platform for seed cracking and mesh grid for clinging birds, this feeder has one of the best scores in our bird preference tests.
 It's best suited for smaller birds like chickadees, titmice, finches, and siskins.

-As much as we love this platform feeder, it's not perfect.
-The seeds are much more exposed to droppings than they are in tube feeders, and they aren't protected at all from the elements.
-If it's raining or snowing, your seed is getting wet.
-Even though this feeder can hold a lot of seed, it's better to only add in what you think your flock will eat in a day.
+We absolutely love this platform feeder, but it's not without flaws.
+The seeds are much more exposed to droppings than they are in tube feeders, and there is no protection at all from the elements.
+If it's raining or snowing, the seed will get wet.
+Despite this feeder's large capacity, it's best to only add in what you think your flock will eat in a day.
 It also collects detritus like leaves and sticks, requiring more attention.
-We think the elevated bird watching experience is worth the extra effort, though, and for a recycled product made in the USA, the price is hard to beat.
+We think the elevated bird-watching experience is worth the extra effort, though, and for a recycled product made in the USA, the price is hard to beat.

 Built to dispense thistle seeds, the Perky-Pet Shorty Finch is beloved by its target audience of clinging and perching birds with small beaks, largely finches and sparrows.
 Since local thistle seeds threaten to sprout and invade your yard, our thistle feeders actually dispensed nyjer seed, a similar-sized, daisy-like plant from Africa that's rich in fats and oils.
 It attracts American goldfinches, juncos, siskins, indigo buntings, and redpolls.
-The birds either cling to the mesh or perch on the bottom rim to pull the seed through with their beak.
-It makes for a fun and fluttery bird watching experience.
+The birds either cling to the mesh or perch on the bottom rim to pull the seed through with their beak, making for a fun and fluttery bird-watching experience.
 The feeder itself is metal, with powder-coated metal mesh.
-It feels solid but is quite light and may not last long enough to become an heirloom tool.
+Though it feels solid, it's lightweight and therefore may not last long enough to become an heirloom tool.
 The bottom of the feeder extends upward into a cone shape, effectively shedding every bit of seed to resist spoiling.
 The lid extends outwards to protect the seed from rain, and the lower platform has drain holes to keep the seeds from sitting in water.
 The whole thing unscrews easily for cleaning.

-A heavy downpour will still wet your seed, though, particularly if there's any wind.
+On the downside, a heavy rain will still get your seed wet, especially it's windy.
 This is typical for feeders.
-This is also a very targeted feeder, so it won't call in the widest array of species.
-The ones that come, though will be very grateful.
-Seed does fall out as you fill the feeder, and on one occasion, a lot of it seemed to blow away in a strong wind.
-The hanging ring also leaves something to be desired.
+Another thing to note is that this is a very targeted feeder, so it won't call in the widest array of species.
+The ones that come, though, will be very grateful.
+Seed tends to fall out as you fill the feeder, and on one occasion, a fair amount blew away in a strong wind.
+The hanging ring could also be improved upon.
 Since it isn't rigid, you have to hold it up while hanging the feeder, limiting how high you can secure it without a ladder.
 The ring also snapped at the joint during our relatively short test period, though it still works.
 This feeder makes watching finches feel like a sport, and it's very reasonably priced, which will help offset the higher cost of the nyjer seed itself.

-If you need a higher-capacity feeder that will keep the birds happy and the squirrels sad, the Brome Squirrel Solution 200 is a great option.
-An integrated ventilation system seems to work well to keep your seed drier longer, which helps keep bacterial and fungal colonies at bay.
-That's especially important for this feeder since it holds so much seed at a time.
+For a higher-capacity feeder that will keep the birds happy and the squirrels sad, take a look at the Brome Squirrel Solution 200.
+An integrated ventilation system seems to work well to keep your seed drier longer, helping to keep bacterial and fungal colonies at bay, which is especially important for feeders that hold larger amounts of seed.
 The squirrel busting system works similarly to the smaller Brome option.
-If a squirrel leaps on to the outer metal frame, they drag it down while the internal plastic sleeve remains stationary, protecting the seeds.
+The weight of a squirrel will drag the metal frame down while the internal plastic sleeve remains stationary, protecting the seeds.
 The frame's decorative leaves are strategically placed to block the feeding ports.
-Every potion of the outer feeder is metal, so the squirrels can't chew their way through it either.
-The metal mesh has an added bonus—birds like perching on it as they wait in line for their chance at the seeds.
+Every potion of the outer feeder is metal, which prevents squirrels from chewing their way through it.
+The metal mesh has an added bonus — birds like perching on it as they wait in line for their chance at the seeds.
 Titmice, chickadees, and finches enjoyed this feeder.

-You've got to earn all these positives, though; this feeder is higher maintenance than most.
+However, this feeder is higher maintenance than most.
 We had to consult the manual to figure out which part went where during assembly.
 Pulling the outer cage and inner plastic tube apart to clean it out isn't challenging, but it takes more steps than the rest.
 Scrubbing bird droppings off the metal cage is not our favorite step in the process.
-None of it is arduous, just more so than the rest.
-If you need a feeder that will appeal to popular wild birds with a larger seed capacity and squirrel-stumping skills, the challenges are worth the benefits.
+None of it is arduous, just more so than the competition.
+If you need a feeder that will appeal to popular wild birds with a larger seed capacity and squirrel-stumping skills, we still found that the challenges were worth the benefits.

 With eight ports, an ant moat, and no leak construction, the Juegoal 12-Ounce Hanging Hummingbird Feeder erects impressive barriers to block insect freeloaders while making it easy for birds to feed.
 Since the nectar hangs beneath the feeding ports, there is no positive pressure forcing sugar water droplets out on their own.
 This helps keep wasps away.
 While the moat is imperfect, and a few ants breached it during testing, it certainly helps.
 The entire feeder opens up when you unscrew the metal hanger, making it easy to fill and scrub down, which you should do regularly.
 The hummingbirds seemed to slightly prefer this feeder to the Perky-Pet Antique glass option we tested.